Key Takeaways

 Protecting your API does not have to be difficult.
 API keys and OAuth are a first step toward a more secure API.
 Please note that API throttling and quota limits should also be applied, together with other measures and best practices.

 Especially important is a universal API management foundation, where all your APIs are brought together in one repository.
-This means they can be easily managed, discovered, and secured – regardless of where they are deployed.
-And common tracking and reporting allow you to pull API usage metrics to get a more comprehensive view of your APIs.
+This means they can be easily managed, discovered, and secured, regardless of where they are deployed.
+And common tracking and reporting allow you to pull API usage metrics to get a complete view of your APIs.

 Once you’ve secured your APIs, you’ll be able to make the shift to driving engagement and maximizing value for API products with the tools you need to deliver real business capability.

-Download our checklist of 10 best practices for comprehensive API security.
+Download our checklist of 10 best practices for layered API security.